Finch-API/finch-docs/docs/Development Guides/Errors/Error Handling.md

 {
   "responses": [
     {
-      "individual_id": "fbeabe51-e6d2-45aa-a460-4c8482528f41", // this field varies by endpoint
+      // this id varies by endpoint, could also be payment_id or benefit_id "individual_id": "fbeabe51-e6d2-45aa-a460-4c8482528f41",
-      "code": 500, // corresponds to the `code` parameter of the error schema in the Error Types guide "body": {
+      // corresponds to the `code` parameter of the error schema in the Error Types guide "code": 500,
+      "body": {
-        "error_name": "server_error", // corresponds to the `name` parameter of the error schema in the Error Types guide "error_message": "Internal Server Error" // corresponds to the `message` parameter of the error schema in the Error Types guide
+        // corresponds to the `name` parameter of the error schema in the Error Types guide "error_name": "server_error",
+        // corresponds to the `message` parameter of the error schema in the Error Types guide "error_message": "Internal Server Error"
       }
     }
   ]